How to Autopsy a Honey Bee Colony

 There are also many helpful bee links on this website on the Resources page as well as the right sidebar called Helpful Bee Links that may help you diagnosis what is wrong with your bees.
 Often times when a hive gets weakened, many different symptoms will show up as the hive is less able to take care of itself.
 In this situation diagnosing what was the actual killer was can be confusing.
-If your hive is infested with wax moths or hive beetles, these are opportunistic parasites and usually take advantage of already weakened hives.
+If your hive is infested with wax moths or wasps, these are opportunistic parasites and usually take advantage of already weakened hives.
 Strong hives are usually able to keep them at bay.
 If you see these pests, it is not likely the cause of your colonies death.
 The same is true of mold.
 If you find mold on your bees or combs, it simply means the bees have been dead for a while and were unable to care for the hive, it does not mean mold killed your hive.
 It may however also be a clue that this hive could have been killed by excess condensation and next time you should try to give your hive more ventilation.

 If you think there is disease in the combs or bees, or think your bees may have perished from Varroa you can submit a sample to the Bee Lab in Beltsville, Md to test for this.
 It is free for US residents and will take a few weeks to get results back.
 This lab does not test for viruses or pesticides and does not distinguish between nosema strains, only identifies if nosema is present.
 If you would like to reuse your combs in another colony without worrying about if they are infected with a contagious bee disease it only takes a few minutes to prepare and mail in a sample.